preetpatel/PreetPatel/README.md

 ## 👋 Kia Ora!

-My name is Preet Patel and I'm a product development engineer (basically a software engineer who works on new product ideas) at MATTR Labs.
+My name is Preet Patel and I'm the lead Product Engineer at MATTR Labs.
 I love to tell stories through the projects that I work on.
 I primarily work on the web side of things but also have a keen interest in iOS programming

 Want to know more about me?
 Check out [preetpatel.com](https://preetpatel.com/)